 3. While the hot water, vinegar, and baking soda are penetrating the grime and odors, use a clean cloth dipped in the vinegar water to wipe down your washer.
 Give attention to the top of the washer, the knobs, the top of the wash bin, and any bleach or fabric softener dispensers.
 (I had to bust out an old toothbrush to detail all the grime that was residing in my washer!
 Ew!)

 4. Allow the washing cycle to resume until the water begins draining.
-If your washer will allow it, turn the knob so the tub will drain while spinning, further cleaning out any gunk that has been loosened up and pushing the vinegar water through the holes in the wash bin.
-If your washer doesn’t allow this, start another hot wash cycle at this point and allow it to run through completely.
+If your washer will allow it, turn the knob so the tub will drain while spinning.
+This helps clean loosened gunk by pushing vinegar water through the wash bin holes.
+If your washer doesn’t allow this, start another hot wash cycle now and allow it to run through completely.

 5. The scum around the top of the wash bin wiped off very easily with a sponge at this point.
 (Remember, the water doesn’t reach this part, so it may need a little extra attention.)

 I knew my washer smelled bad, but after cleaning it, my entire laundry room smells completely different!
 Apparently I was just accustomed to the stale odor. :)

-If your top load washer is susceptible to getting mold, mildew, or odors, keep the lid open after each use to allow drying.
+If your top load washer is susceptible to getting mold, mildew, or odors, keep lid open after use.
 Clean your washer using this method every few months or as needed.

 Again, keep in mind these instructions are for a top loader washing machine only.
 If you have a front loader, you can find directions for cleaning your front load washer naturally here.